White-Lizard1/learn_to_nim/README.md

 # Learn to Nim

 Welcome to the wild and wacky world of combinatorial game theory, starring the game of Nim!
-There are three similar but distinct ways of accessing the lesson, so choose the method that best suits you.
+There are three similar but distinct ways of accessing the lesson, so select the method that best suits you.

 ![image_choice](images/readme_drawing1.png)